ali77gh/ali77gh/README.md

 # Basic info

-A random software developer that has no fear to write code in new languages and framworks <br>
+A random software developer that has no fear to write code in new languages and frameworks <br>
 And im using linux BTW.